The Wheel in Space: Plot

 The Doctor (Patrick Troughton) and Jamie McCrimmon (Frazer Hines) watch their companion Victoria Waterfield (Deborah Watling) wave goodbye on the TARDIS scanner.
 (Note: Victoria left the TARDIS crew at the end of the previous serial, Fury from the Deep.)
 A malfunction causes the fluid link of the TARDIS to explode, forcing the Doctor and Jamie to land and evacuate to avoid mercury fumes; they are marooned until more mercury is found.

 They find themselves on a drifting space vessel, Silver Carrier, empty apart from a small robot.
 The robot detects the intruders and redirects the rocket, but the sudden course change causes the Doctor to fall and get a concussion.
-The robot releases a swarm of cybermat pods into space which attach themselves to a nearby space station, known as the Wheel.
+The robot releases a swarm of cybermat pods into space, which attach themselves to a nearby space station, known as the Wheel.
 Jamie signals the Wheel's crew using a vector generator.
 The crew rescue Jamie and the unconscious Doctor.
 Astrophysicist Zoe Heriot (Wendy Padbury) gives Jamie a tour of the station.

-Within Silver Carrier's control room, two Cybermen report to their Cyber Planner that their Cybermats have reduced the Wheel's supply of bernalium, which will force the crew to look for more on Silver Carrier.
+Within Silver Carrier's control room, two Cybermen report to their Cyber Planner that their Cybermats have reduced the Wheel's supply of bernalium by causing a nova in Messier 13, which will force the crew to look for more on Silver Carrier.
 Cybermen can then take control of the Wheel and use it as a beacon for their invasion fleet.
 The Doctor awakes, recognising the Cybermats and deducing that the Cybermen are involved.
 Two crew members visit Silver Carrier, but are hypnotised into bringing the Cybermen back to the Wheel within boxes of bernalium.

 The Doctor and crew disable the Cybermats by manipulating audio frequencies, but the Doctor needs the vector generator to defeat the Cybermen.
 Medical officer Dr Corwyn (Anne Ridler) is killed helping Jamie and Zoe reach the airlock.
 Jamie and Zoe spacewalk to Silver Carrier during the meteorite storm, with the crew using the Wheel's laser to blast meteorites.
 They recover the vector generator and return to the Wheel, where the Doctor has found some more mercury.

 The crew detect a Cyberman spaceship approaching.
 The Doctor and crew work together to destroy the incoming ship and defeat the two Cybermen aboard the station.
 The Doctor and Jamie return to the TARDIS to find that Zoe has stowed away.
 To warn her of dangers ahead, the Doctor presents her with visuals of the Daleks.